timo-juhani/lan_upgrade/README.md

 ### 2.3 Installation with Docker

 Sometimes it's a pain in the butt to deal with all Linux and Python dependencies.
 Especially so if you're using the program without Internet connectivity.
 In those case Docker image becomes handy.
-You can build you Docker image (or )
+To bypass this via dolorosa build yourself a container that is easy to port between hosts regardless of Internet access.

 ```
 # Build the image.